navytux/pygolang/README.rst

          # use ch in nogil code.
 Both Python and nogil parts can
          # send/receive on the channel simultaneously.
          ...

+   def mytick(): # -> pychan
+      cdef chan[int] ch
+      with nogil:
+         # create a channel that is connected to some nogil task of the program
+         ch = ...

+      # wrap the channel into pychan.
+Both Python and nogil parts can
+      # send/receive on the channel simultaneously.
+      cdef pychan pych = pychan.from_chan_int(ch)  # pychan <- chan[int]
+      return pych

 `panic` stops normal execution of current goroutine by throwing a C-level